ruisdael-observatory/disdroDL/README.md

 ## Requirements

-create and activate a python virtual environment
+create and activate a python virtual environment and:

-install python dependencies: `pip -r requirements.txt`
+* install python dependencies: `pip -r requirements.txt`

-create log directory with read and write permissions to all users: `sudo mkdir /var/log/disdroDL/; sudo chmod a+rw /var/log/disdroDL`
+* create log directory with read and write permissions to all users: `sudo mkdir /var/log/disdroDL/; sudo chmod a+rw /var/log/disdroDL`

-create data directory with read and write permissions to all users: `sudo mkdir /data/disdroDL/; sudo chmod a+rw /data/disdroDL`
+* create data directory with read and write permissions to all users: `sudo mkdir /data/disdroDL/; sudo chmod a+rw /data/disdroDL`

-run Parsivel [reset script](./reset_parsivel.py): `python reset_parsivel.py`
+* run Parsivel [reset script](./reset_parsivel.py): `python reset_parsivel.py`

-create a station-spefic file and commit it to this repo (see [config_008_GV.yml](./config_008_GV.yml) as an example)
+* create a station-specific file and commit it to this repo (see [config_008_GV.yml](./config_008_GV.yml) as an example)

+Install netcdf-bin: `sudo apt install netcdf-bin`, to be able to compress netCDFs with `nccopy -d6` in `Telegram.compress_netcdf()` method.

 ## Run script